 After the Removal of Multiple Teeth

-- For mild discomfort use aspirin, Tylenol or any similar medication; two tablets every 3-4 hours.
-Ibuprofen (Advil, Motrin) 200mg can be taken 2-4 tablets every 4-6 hours.
+For mild discomfort use aspirin, Tylenol, or any similar medication; two tablets every 3-4 hours.
+Two to three tablets of Ibuprofen (Advil or Motrin) can be taken every 3-4 hours.

-- For severe pain use the prescription given to you.
-If the pain does not begin to subside in 2 days, or increases after 2 days, please call our office.
-If an antibiotic has been prescribed, finish your prescription regardless of your symptoms.
+For severe pain, use the prescription given to you.
+If the pain does not begin to subside after 2 days or increases after 2 days, please call our office.
+If an antibiotic has been prescribed, make sure to finish your prescription unless you have an allergic reaction..

 Drink plenty of fluids.
 If many teeth have been extracted, the blood lost at this time needs to be replaced.
 Drink at least six glasses of liquid the first day.

-- The area operated on will swell reaching a maximum in two days.
-Swelling and discoloration around the eye may occur.
-Remember, ice packs are used for the first 36 hours to minimize swelling.
+- The area operated on will swell, reaching a maximum in two days.
+Swelling and discoloration around the eyes may occur.
+The application of a moist warm towel will help eliminate discoloration.
+The towel should be applied continuously for as long as is tolerable, beginning 36 hours after surgery.
+(Remember: ice packs are used for the first 36 hours only).

 - A sore throat may develop.
 The muscles of the throat are near the extraction sites.
 Swelling into the throat muscles can cause pain.
 This is normal and should subside in 2-3 days.